 1. Length of Ownership

-How long have you owned to 10.5 years he property?
+How long have you owned t ne property?
+Two Year 'S

 2. Council Tax

 Which Council Tax band is y our property in?

-□ A □ B □ C XD DE DF DG
+□A □B □0 ; □ D □Е ⊠F □G

 3. Parking

-What are the arrangements for parking at your property?
+What are the arrangements for parking at you r property? •

 (Please tick all that apply)

 Garage

 Allocated parking space

 Driveway

-On street x
+On street \boxtimes

 Resident Permit

 Metered parking

 Shared parking

 Other (please specify)

 4. Conservation area Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-NO 5.
+No 5.
 Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
-NO 6.
-Alterations/Additions/Extensions a. (ii) During your time in the property, have you carried out any structural alterations, additions or extensions (for example provision of an extra bath/shower room, toilet or bedroom)?
-If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+No 6.
+Alterations/Additions/Extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example provision of an extra bath/shower room, toilet or bedroom)?
+If you have answered yes, please describe below the changes which you have made: No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them.
-NO b.
+N/A b.
 Have you had replacement windows, doors, patio doors or double-glazing installed in your property?
-If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Yes - I made the pane of glass in the door to the garden double glazed in 2012 YES
+If you have answered yes, please answer the three questions below: No (i) Were the replacements the same shape and type as the ones you replaced?
+N/A (ii) Did this work involve any changes to the window or door openings?
+N/A (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed):

 7. Central heating Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-YES If you have answered yes or partial - what kind of central heating is there?
-Gas Central Heating was fitted in 2016.
-I put in a brand new heating system, new pipes throughout the house, and a Worcester Bosch combi-boiler (examples: gas-fired, solid fuel, electric storage heating, gas-warm air).
+Yes If you have answered yes or partial - what kind of central heating is there?
+Gas Central Heating (examples: gas-fired, solid fuel, electric storage heating, gas-warm air).
 If you have answered yes, please answer the three questions below: (i) When was your central heating system or partial central heating system installed?
-Nov 2016 (ii) Do you have a maintenance contract for the central heating system?
-If you have answered yes, please give details of the company with which you have a maintenance contract: NO (iii) When was your maintenance agreement last renewed?
+September 2018 (ii) Do you have a maintenance contract for the central heating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: Corgi Homeplan (iii) When was your maintenance agreement last renewed?
 (Please provide the month and year).
-8. Energy Performance Certificate Does your property have an Energy Performance Certificate, which is less than 10 years old?
-YES 9.
+March 2021 8.
+Energy Performance Certificate Does your property have an Energy Performance Certificate, which is less than 10 years old?
+No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
-YES - spring 2017 - discovered water damage from bath, leaking into the solent under the bath/room floorboards.
-The joists were replaced under the bathroom and also spreading out to
+No If you have answered yes, is the damage the subject of any outstanding insurance claim?
+N/A